Vitiligo at a Glance

 Almost all studies of vitiligo genetics have focused on GV.
 Several genes involved in immune function, including loci in the MHC, CTLA4, PTPN22, IL10, MBL2, and NALP1 (NLRP1), have been implicated in susceptibility to GV on the basis of genetic linkage or association studies.7 A recent, very large genome-wide association (GWA) study of European Caucasian GV patients and families identified at least ten different loci that contribute to GV risk.13 Seven of these GV susceptibility loci have also been associated with other autoimmune diseases [(1) HLA class I, (2) HLA class II, (3) PTPN22, (4) LPP, (5) IL2RA, (6) UBASH3A, and (7) C1QTNF6], two loci encode proteins involved in immune function [(1) RERE and (2) GZMB], and another locus, TYR, encodes tyrosinase, a key enzyme of melanin biosynthesis and the major GV autoantigen.

 Segmental vitiligo (SV) appears to be genetically distinct from GV.
-Its generally sporadic occurrence and unilateral distribution have led ...
+Its generally sporadic occurrence and unilateral distribution have led to ...